keybase/client/go/kbcmf/specs/saltpack_encryption.md

   by formatting them as a SaltPack message.
 Alice's SaltPack client should fail to decrypt these forgeries.

+## Design

+- Alice creates a random 32-byte symmetric key for the payload of the message.
+  Each recipient gets a copy of this symmetric key encrypted with their public key.
+- Alice splits the plaintext into 1 MB chunks and encrypts them with the symmetric key.
+The nonce for each payload includes a sequence number, so packets can't be dropped or reordered.
+The last packet is empty, to signify the end of the message and detect truncation.
+- Alice also creates independent random 32-byte MAC keys for each recipient, encrypted alongside the symmetric key above.
+She uses these to authenticate each chunk of the message to each recipient.
+If Alice sends a message to Bob and Charlie, this stops Bob from forging new messages that appears to also be from Alice to Charlie, because Bob doesn't know Charlie's MAC key.
+  - Multiple devices belonging to the same recipient may share the same MAC key.
+- To avoid revealing her public key to eavesdroppers, Alice generates an ephemeral asymmetric keypair.
+She encrypts her real public key for each recipient, using the ephemeral private key, and she sends the ephemeral public key in the clear.

 ## Format

 An encrypted message is a series of concatenated MessagePack objects.
 The first